I love Innogames

 The game has character customization, beautiful artwork, and sweeping music.
 It's definitely a AAA mobile MMO and takes the genre one step further.
 The fact that it is based on The Dark Eye, one of the most popular fantasy IPs around, means there will be a lot of players and a massive set of lore to pull from.
 I watched a play-through video, and I have to say that the animations and character models were beautifully done.
 Eventually the developers will replace the character models with more three-dimensional versions, but the beautiful hand-painted artwork of the world and backgrounds will remain.

 The game will feature some standard systems like leveling and questing but also allow players to bargain with NPCs, play tavern games, and pickpocket.
 After release, it will be available across all devices and utilizes GPU acceleration, so it will be suitable for high-resolution displays.
 Expect it by the end of the year.

-Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
+.
+There was just too much to talk about for one article.
+I could have easily used each game as an entire story, but I wanted to get it all in while the time is right.Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
 Leave it to Beau Hindman to talk about the games you didn't know you wanted!
 Have an idea for a subject or a killer new game that no one has heard of?
 Send it to email@example.com!